It's official: Hearts of Space has been dropped by Sirius/XM Satellite Radio.

 With 7 or 8 shows a week, over the years many new spacefans have discovered Hearts of Space on XM.
 They're a communicative bunch: from farmers to long haul truckers to grandmothers in Maine, we've received email from thousands of them, and we expect to hear from many more in the wake of the drop.

-We're sad to lose our satellite radio listeners, and we encourage you to join us online.
+We're sad to lose our satellite radio listeners, and we encourage you to join us online at www.HOS.com.
 For a limited time, we're offering a special "transition" discount for XM subscribers to get them used to listening on-demand anytime they like, rather than on XM's broadcast schedule!
-Please email XM@hos.com for details.
+Please email [email protected] for details.

 :: SH